What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of podiatrists is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of podiatrists is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.

 Continued growth in the demand for medical and surgical care of the foot and ankle will stem from the aging population.
 Podiatrists will also be needed to treat patients with foot and ankle conditions caused by chronic conditions, such as diabetes and obesity.